dasch-swiss/dsp-js-lib/test-framework/README.md

 Follow the instructions given in section "Build and Publish a Local Version" of `contribution.md`.

 Then switch to the directory `./test-framework`.
-From this directory, run the follwoing scripts:
+From this directory, run the following scripts:
 - `npm run yalc-add`
 - `npm install`